 Juniors: Visit the colleges you are considering if you are able.
 Many colleges have organized spring visit days for prospective students.
 In addition, think about the teachers you would like to write recommendations for you when you are applying to colleges next fall.
 Before leaving for summer vacation, meet with the teacher(s) to ask if they will write your recommendation in the future.
 They will get a lot of requests in the fall – get on their radar now.
 Some teachers may even start writing recommendations in the summer.

 Seniors: Most college decisions have arrived.
 Now is your time to narrow down your list to one school that you will attend in the fall.
 Don’t rush into the decision.
 Try to find the college that is the best fit for you in all ways – academically, socially, and financially.
 It may be easy to want to choose the college with the most prestige.
 However, that doesn’t mean it is the best college for you.
 Be honest with yourself and choose the college that is the best for you.
+Check out these articles that might help you during your decision process:

 College Search Tip